swisscom/PowerGRR/README.md

-Despite GRR related commands were tested on PowerShell Core on different OSes (Windows, Linux, macOS), some issues exist on non-Windows platforms. _If you run into other troubles with PowerShell Core or on non-Windows platforms, please file an issue._
+Despite GRR related commands were tested on PowerShell Core on different OSes (Windows, Linux, macOS), some issues exist on non-Windows platforms. _If you run into other troubles with PowerShell Core or with non-Windows platforms, please file an issue._

 **PowerShell help**